When I tell people that I am a clinical psychologist, people often ask, “Are you reading my mind right now?”

 Sure, I can pick up on other people’s emotions much more than I could before I started clinical work.
 I’ve also become more skilled at reading people’s body language and tone of voice and what this might mean.
 These skills could help me be a better poker player, but they definitely don’t make me a psychic.

 Do people get a psychologist and a psychic confused?

 Well, maybe some of my friends and I used to during our undergraduate studies, but we weren’t psychologists yet, and we definitely weren’t psychics.
 Just using some silly tricks that we had read in the book ‘The Game’ by Neil Strauss, an exposé on the pick-up-artist community.
-When anyone asked us if we could read their minds we would say one of two things:
+So when anyone asked us if we could read their minds, we would say one of two things:

 1. Think of a number between 1 and 10.

 It turns out that a surprisingly high number of people say 7.
 When people guessed this, and we got it right, they confirmed their beliefs that we were mind readers.

 2. Imagine you are driving along a road in the desert, and in the distance, you see a cube up ahead on the side of the road.
 What size is the cube (small, medium, big)?
 Is the cube opaque (see-through) or solid?
 What colour is the cube?
 Now imagine that there is a ladder near this cube.
 Where is it?